sharkipedia/sharkipedia/README.md

    macOS: if you installed postgres with `brew` you don't need to do anything, if you installed postgres in another way you might have to configure a username and password
-1. Initialize the database `rake db:setup`
+1. Initialize the database `rake db:setup` (if this command throws an `role "username" does not exist` or `permission denied to create database` error, see above to create postgres user and give permission)
 1. Run the rails server `rails server`
 1. Connect to the application in your browser at `http://localhost:3000`